The Aspire Odan sub ohm tank is bound to raise a few eyebrows with its unconventional and somewhat different approach to glass tubing.

 There’s some substantial knurling featured on both the top cap and bottom airflow ring to facilitate ease of use.

-It’s a piece of cake making the finest of adjustments thanks to some buttery smooth tolerances and two very sizeable cycloptic airflow slots featuring stoppers on either side.
+It’s a piece of cake making the finest of adjustments thanks to some buttery smooth tolerances and three very sizeable cycloptic airflow slots featuring stoppers on either side.

 As usual, what you change on one side will be mirrored on the other.